Get customized results?

 Q: Will upgrading my air conditioning system lead to more summer energy savings?

-A: If your air conditioning unit is older than 10 years or no longer cooling effectively, it should be checked by an HVAC professional or replaced, according to ENERGY STAR standards.
+A: If your air conditioning unit is 10 years old or more and/or is no longer cooling effectively, it should be checked by an HVAC professional or replaced, according to ENERGY STAR standards.
+Replacing older, ineffective air conditioning systems with ENERGY STAR-certified appliances could save homeowners up to $140 per year.

 Q: Should I close my vents in rooms I’m not in to focus the air conditioning in other parts of the home?